bluejava/tarsy/README.md

 ### Asynchronicity

 **Tarsy** is intrinsically asynchronous.
-All tests return a promise which is resolved when the test completes.
-Each section also returns a promise that resolves when all tests within that section completes.
+All tests return a `Promise` which is resolved when the test completes.
+Each section also returns a `Promise` that resolves when all tests within that section completes.

-Tests can execute asynchronous code as well - just have your test return a promise.
-If that promise resolves to a non-error value (before the timeout), the test will pass.
+Tests can execute asynchronous code as well - just have your test return a `Promise`.
+If that `Promise` resolves to a non-error value (before the timeout), the test will pass.

 **Quiz**: How long do you think the following set of tests will take to complete?